 she despaired of her life, thinking she might not live.

 The word order is close enough to modern English that it need not be altered.
 All the words used come down to us today, though four have changed their meaning: kynde (“type,” “nature”—via “kin”), wolde (original past tense of “will,” “wish”), access (“attack,” “fever”—via Latin accessus, surviving in the idiom “an access of rage”), and wenyng (“ween”—“think,” now archaic).
 The passage is indisputably English—as indeed was the previous Bestiary excerpt from the late thirteenth century, if not obviously so, then at least to the trained eye.
 And here is why it’s so difficult to mark the beginning of English.
-From our vantage point, the language in the medieval era is highly layered, shrouded.
+From our vantage point, the language in the medieval era is highly layered over, shrouded.
 There was nothing wrong with the language back then.
-If literate people from the time had been able to view a sample of English from our era, it would have looked equally strange to them.
+If literate people from the time had been able to view a sample of English from our era, it would look equally strange to them.
 From either direction you view it, English has undergone massive change, more than most other languages.

 Let me recap the problem by way of further explanation.
 English grammar changed fundamentally from its Anglo-Saxon origins, accelerating especially in the twelfth and thirteenth centuries.
 The lexicon too changed drastically between the twelfth and fourteenth centuries and thereafter.
 This was in part due to the massive influx of first, Norman French (twelfth century), then Parisian French (thirteenth-fourteenth centuries), and later, Latin vocabulary (fifteenth century on, primarily scientific terminology, though Latin had been entering the language since Anglo-Saxon times).
 Lexical change was also due to words already in common use whose meanings mutated over time.